sunlightlabs/congress-ios/APPSTORE.md

 # What's New in Version 1.5

-Never get caught up in Flappy Bird and miss an important vote again..
+Never get caught up watching House of Cards and miss an important vote again...
 PUSH NOTIFICATIONS are here!
-Available notifications include:
+Available options include:

 • When a legislator you follow introduces a bill
 • When a bill you follow is scheduled for a vote
-• Whan a bill is signed into law by the president
+• When a bill is signed into law by the president
-• And many more!
+• And much more!

 Congress 1.5 also includes visual improvements and bug fixes.